Council of Serdica: Western Statement

 (4) But we have received and have been taught this (tradition), we have this catholic and apostolic tradition: that there is one hypostasis, which the heretics (also) call ousia, of the Father and of the Son and of the Holy Spirit.
 And if anyone asks, "What is the hypostasis of the Son?", it is obviously that which is of the sole Father.
-We confess that neither the Father ever existed without the Son nor the Son without the Spirit nor ever could [text corrupt hereJ.
+We confess that neither the Father ever existed without the Son nor the Son without the Spirit nor ever could [text corrupt here].
 The witness of the Son himself is [Jn I4:10] and [Jn 10:30].